 1. Scrivener, a Desktop Book Writing Software

 I had used Scrivener before stumbling back on this idea to create a book writing software.
-I had an awful experience with the product.
-The learning curve was too steep and the UX and UI drove me a little insane, to say the least.
+The product’s learning curve was too steep and the UX and UI drove me a little insane, to say the least.
 So I never finished my book.
 What I didn’t know – this was the main alternative to Microsoft Word for writing books.
 Moreover, they’ve had over 800,000 customers.
 I couldn’t believe it.

 Moreover, they lacked the fundamental benefits of being an online app.
 This includes a better onboarding flow, community, personalizing experiences, and the ability to understand your users’ pain point in their customer journey using data.

 With that said, it was still the best alternative.
-And when you’re the best alternative – you’ll succeed.
+And when you’re the best alternative – you win for the time being.

 2. Novlr, an Online Book Writing Software

 Moreover, I didn’t feel like the founders were invested in the education of writers.
 I didn’t come across any blog posts, videos, or community where I could learn more about writing.
 The experience wasn’t personalized to me either.
 Instead, I felt they were saying, “If you think Scrivener is too complicated, well, we’re the best alternative to them.”

 Even though I didn’t enjoy the product – the good news is they validated a lot of the work we were looking to implement.
 Progress.

 Ulysses is one of my favorite book writing software.
 It’s almost everything I’d want out of a mobile and desktop app.
 However, they lack some key functionality by not having an online presence and not making the product specifically for writing books.

 With that said, they perfected the minimalist design for writing – even better than how Medium did it.